-Revenue from our Business segment accounted for 89% of total revenue for the year ended December 31, 2011.
-Revenue from our Business segment accounted for 87% and 86% of total revenue for the years ended December 31, 2010 and 2009, respectively.
+Revenue from our Business segment accounted for 90% of total revenue for the year ended December 31, 2012.
+Revenue from our Business segment accounted for 89% and 87% of total revenue for the years ended December 31, 2011 and 2010, respectively.
+Revenue attributable to our monthly hosted Business services accounted for 93% of total Business revenue for the year ended December 31, 2012.
 Revenue attributable to our monthly hosted Business services accounted for 94% of total Business revenue for the year ended December 31, 2011.
 Revenue attributable to our monthly hosted Business services accounted for 95% of total Business revenue for the year ended December 31, 2010.
-Revenue attributable to our monthly hosted Business services accounted for 95% of total Business revenue for the year ended December 31, 2010.
-Revenue attributable to our monthly hosted Business services accounted for 96% of total Business revenue for the year ended December 31, 2009.
 Our service agreements typically have twelve month terms and, in some cases, are terminable or may terminate upon 30 to 90 days' notice without penalty.
 Given the time required to schedule training for our customers' operators and our customers' resource constraints, we have historically experienced a lag between signing a customer contract and recognizing revenue from that customer.
-This lag has recently ranged from 30 to 90 days.
+Although this lag has typically ranged from 30 to 90 days, it may take more time between contract signing and recognizing revenue in certain situations.

-Revenue from our Consumer segment is generated from online transactions between Experts and Users is recognized net of Expert fees and accounted for approximately 11% of total revenue for the year ended December 31, 2011.
-Revenue generated from online transactions between Experts and Users accounted for approximately 13% and 14% of total revenue for the years ended December 31, 2010 and 2009, respectively.
+Revenue from our Consumer segment is generated from online transactions between Experts and Users is recognized net of Expert fees and accounted for approximately 10% of total revenue for the year ended December 31, 2012.
+Revenue generated from online transactions between Experts and Users accounted for approximately 11% and 13% of total revenue for the years ended December 31, 2011 and 2010, respectively.